edproudlove/meshtasticScraper/README.md

 16. Don't need to wait the entire response time if all the Nodes have been communicated with... (some sort of succsess) -> DONE
 14. Implement my own timeouts                                                      -> DONE
 7. Change the RX power antenna etc                                                 -> DONE (Would prefer itto be done in a .yml file)
+15. Add in how long we waited for a reponse for each Node?                         -> DONE

 DOING